Classroom Strategies

 How to use exit slips

-- You may state the prompt orally to your students or project it visually on an overhead or blackboard.
+- Provide the prompt orally to your students or project it visually on an overhead or blackboard.

-- You may want to distribute 3 x 5 cards for students to write down their responses.
+- Distribute 3 x 5 cards for students to write down their responses.

 - Review the exit slips to determine how you may need to alter your instruction to better meet the needs of all your students.